tetratecx/tsb-single-vm/README.md

 Topologies determine:
 - the names of your clusters (mapping to minikube profiles, k8s cluster contexts and docker networks)
-- how many kubernetes cluster you want
+- how many kubernetes clusters you want
 - how many tsb managementplane and controlplane clusters you want
 - the networking aspects of those clusters (in terms of region/zone)
 - the number of VMs you want, and where they are deployed